mchowcc/mchowcc/README.md

 - 👀 I’m an Instructor at Howard Community College, teaching programming languages
 - 🌱 I’m currently learning neural networks
 - 💞️ I’m looking to collaborate on Python projects
-- 📫 How to reach me: if you are my student, you contact me through Canvas
+- 📫 If you are my student, you can contact me through Canvas
 - ⚡ Fun fact: I love boardgames

 <!---